How Do We Decide To Post A Donor Advisory?

 Donor Advisory Supersedes Rating

-Once the Committee determines that a Donor Advisory is warranted, the charity’s rating is replaced by the Advisory.
+- Once the Committee determines that a Donor Advisory is warranted, if the charity is currently rated by us, the rating is replaced by the Advisory.
 We take this approach because issues that lead to the posting of an Advisory are, by definition, of a nature such that they either diminish our confidence in the data upon which the rating is based or suggest that other factors beyond our current rating dimensions are of significant concern.
 Furthermore, we believe that a charity’s results are the most critical factor in selecting a charity to support and the issues identified in the Donor Advisory may reduce the charity's ability to create quality results.

 See "How Do We Decide To Remove A Donor Advisory?" for an explanation about our process for removing Donor Advisories.